El Celler de Can Roca: Menu

 The restaurant primarily uses local ingredients from the Catalan area.
 Simple flavour combinations are combined with molecular gastronomy techniques and unusual presentations of food, including caramelised olives which are presented on a bonsai tree.
 The Michelin Guide describes the type of cuisine produced by El Celler de Can Roca simply as "creative", while Edward Owen of The Times said it was a "fusion of traditional dishes with surrealist touches".
 Techniques include the freezing of calamari with liquid nitrogen and then blended in order to be piped and baked into a cracker.

 When diners first arrive, they are given a selection of small bites from a section of the kitchen called "El Món", who only produce small snack portions for the guests.
 They typically demonstrate flavours from around the world and come in sets of five.
 These introduce the diner to the unusual techniques and presentations of the restaurants.
 For example, a small ball of frozen spiced fish stock coated in cocoa butter represents Thailand, while the set comes on a purpose-built wooden holder.
 While there are typical fine dining ingredients included on the menu such as lobster and foie gras, due to the Catalan influence on the menu, ingredients such as pigeon, hake and pig's trotters also appear.
 Fish dishes include a crayfish velouté, accompanied by spring onions with cocoa and mint.

 They have created some dishes and desserts based on perfumes such as Calvin Klein's Eternity, Carolina Herrera, Lancôme and Bulgari.
 This has resulted in a perfume being released by the restaurant itself, called Nuvol de Ilimona.
 It was based on a dessert served at the restaurant called Lemon Distillation, and was developed to spray as a mist over the diners as they ate the dish.
-The wine list is split into separate lists for red and white, and is delivered on a trolley to each table.